ceejbot/community-and-you/community.md

 ![](/Users/ceej/Dropbox/projects/Talks/community-and-you/assets/cat-island-pot.jpg)

 # [fit] your mad science inspiration
-# [fit] is in this room
+# [fit] might be in this room

-^ Your inspiration might be nodebotanist or rockbot or even me.
+^ Your inspiration might be dominictarr or nodebotanist or even me. max & mafintosh blew my mind earlier today.
+I'm going to go home & write something using dat THIS WEEKEND.

 ---